rust-basel/rust-basel.github.io/content/pages/about.md

 ## About Us

-We are the Rust-Basel, a Swiss non-profit organization dedicated to bringing together Rust enthusiasts in and around the Basel area.
+We are Rust-Basel, a Swiss non-profit organization dedicated to bringing together Rust enthusiasts in and around the Basel area.
 Our community has evolved over time, and we're proud to have grown from a group of passionate individuals to a small organization.

 ## Our Journey